The point of it...

 If you have selected more than one text file you can ask WordList, Concord and KeyWords to process as a batch.

-This screen shot shows a process which has already created over 34,000 word lists and they are going to be stored in one large .zip file.
+This screen shot shows a process which has already created over 2,000 key word lists.
+They are going to be stored in one large .zip file.

 One file / One file per folder?